rheera/notes-app/README.md

 ## Tools

-Made with React and Gatsby.
+Made with React, Gatsby, Firebase.
 Hosted on Netlify.

 ## Features to add